Certified Mechanical Inspector: Certification & Career Roadmap

 Step 3: Get Certified

-The ASQ certification exam contains 100 multiple choice questions.
+The ASQ Quality Inspector certification exam contains 100 multiple choice questions.
 Candidates are given four hours to complete the open-book test.
-Questions cover inspection and testing, metrology, technical math and quality assurance.
-The exam is designed to gauge knowledge and comprehension, as well as the ability to apply, analyze and synthesize ideas.
+Questions cover inspection and testing, metrology, technical math, and quality assurance.
+The exam is designed to gauge candidates' knowledge and comprehension, as well as their ability to apply, analyze, and synthesize ideas.
 The ASQ certification is a lifetime certification that does not require renewing.